pressbooks/pressbooks/readme.txt

 == Changelog ==

 = 2.4.2 =
-* Fixes licensing issue.
+* Fixed licenses.
-* Adds child theme support to collapsible TOC functionality (props to @bdolor).
+* Added child theme support to collapsible TOC functionality (props to @bdolor).

 = 2.4.1 =
 * Fixed issue with improperly parsed sections in chapters and back matter.